-Date received Received by:
+Received by:

-SRS updated Library IT
+Library IT

-SLC updated E-learning Finance
+E-learning Finance

-Student Support School Office
+Student School Office

+E-learning

 Transfer of Programme Guidance Notes

 The University/ICON College does not actively encourage change of programme of study for its own sake, but recognises that students interests and needs may evolve, making a change of programme worthwhile.
 These guidance notes are intended to take you through the procedure for changing programme of study.